SiliconLabs/peripheral_examples/series1/core/dsp_lib_fft/readme.txt

 sample.
 The hamming window also reduces spectral leakage compared to lower complexity windowing functions.
 The FFT is performed on the windowed signal, and the magnitude response is calculated and stored in a seperate buffer.

+This example is compatible with all boards using cortex M4 cores.
+This includes Pearl, Blue, Flex, Mighty, and Giant 11 Gecko boards.

 How To Test:
 1. Build the project and download to the Starter Kit